Malcolm Atkin Military Research

 One of the most famous series of Home Guard photographs was taken in December 1940 by War Office photographer Captain Len Puttnam.
 He had covered the retreat through France in 1940 (being twice evacuated from Dunkirk) and then photographed the Home Guard and the re-building of the army.
 His high quality images were probably taken with a Goertz Ango medium format plate camera (standard early war issue).

 Puttnam photographed a variety of scenarios on the day as the weapons were passed from man to man, and some are more successful than others.
 The two officers standing by cottage door are the most awkward and the isolated Vickers machine gun position is clearly artificial.
-The stars of the day were the homely Sergeant and his wife with the Thompson and their air of quiet determination around the kitchen table.
+The stars of the day were the homely Sergeant and his wife with the Thompson and their air of quiet determination around their humble kitchen table.
+This provided a more inclusive note than the other photos that were dominated by officers.
 In reality, the Thompson SMG had not yet been issued to the Home Guard (or Auxiliary Units) and the Bren gun was never a widespread issue.

-because of their high quality, the images are widely used but often taken out of context to illustrate Home Guard weaponry.
+because of their high quality, the images are widely used and are oft-repeated across the internet, but are frequently taken out of context to illustrate Home Guard weaponry.
 Their true character as highly-staged images becomes apparent when they are viewed as a group.

 Photos: IWM.